 Becoming an engineering manager is a vibrant but hard journey.
 It requires shifting your attention to different aspects, moving your focus from the technical leadership to the people leadership.
 It's about starting a brand new career and training different muscles.

-If you're about to make this choice, or just became engineering manager, I wrote The Engineering Manager's Survival Guide, a short book to help you make a successful transition to engineering management.
+- If you're about to make this choice, or just became engineering manager, I wrote The Engineering Manager's Survival Guide, a short free book to help you make a successful transition to engineering management.